luishg0111/MQTT_ESP32/README.md

 # MQTT_ESP32
-Test to connect esp32 to MQTT
+Test to connect esp32 to MQTT over TCP